bsdpot/potluck/netbox/README.md

 The FROMMAIL parameter is the sender address to use for the SMTP server.

-The ADMINNAME parameter is the name of the netbox administrator account.
+The ADMINNAME parameter is the name of the netbox superuser account.
 It could be a user, or Administrator.

-The ADMINEMAIL parameter is the notification address to send notices to.
+The ADMINEMAIL parameter is the notification address of the superuser account, to send notices to.

+The ADMINPASSWORD parameter is the password for the superuser account.

 ## Optional Parameters